Interactions and Collaboration

 Collaboration

-The best way to make your library work for neurodivergent patrons and employees is to partner with them to collaboratively identify and develop support strategies.
+The best way to make your library work for neurodiverse patrons and employees is to partner with them to collaboratively identify and develop support strategies.
 Demonstrate your commitment by educating yourself and meeting these groups in the spaces they feel comfortable with.

 A good librarian trying to reach out to an underserved and little understood population, needs to become part of that population and understand the needs and desires of that population from within.”